Football Official

 Does a play have to be over in order to call timeout?
 For example, in last week’s MNF the Saints through a pass in the middle of the field and the down receiver was touched by a Texan ending play.
 Could Texan not touched and run out clock?

-Asked by Larry about 5 years ago
+Asked by Larry over 5 years ago

 I'm not sure what the touching of a player has to do with this.
 Yes, a play has to end in order to call time out.
 If a player isn't touched - downing him in the NFL - but he doesn't get up, he's in essence giving himself - and the play - up (like a QB sliding).
 So, not specifically knowing the NFL philosophy, the play has ended if the receiver doesn't get up and the Saints could call TO as soon as the officials blow it dead.